cjdbarlow/bedside-notebook/anaesthesia/obs/reg-luscs.md

 			Alert paediatrics if this is given prior to delivery.
 Short acting agents preferred:
 				* Alfentanil
 				* Fentanyl
+			* Sedation
+			Midazolam 1-2mg IV.
+			* Ketamine
+			10-30mg IV.
+Pretreat with midazolam.
+			* Additional local anaesthetic by obstetric team
+			Can be delivered locally to site of wound, especially if pain occurs during closure.
 			* Conversion to GA
 				* Generally comply with this if the patient requests it and risk is not extreme
 				* Often required if pain occurs before foetal delivery